QingQiz/BmsToOsu/README.md

                     zipping it to .osz
   --generate-mp3    (Default: false) generate complete song file from samples of
                     bms
-  --ffmpeg          (Default: ) path of ffmpeg --max-threads     (Default: 10) max number of ffmpeg threads --help            Display this help screen.
+  --ffmpeg          (Default: ) path of ffmpeg (The program will look for ffmpeg
+                    in the PATH by default) --max-threads     (Default: 10) max number of ffmpeg threads --help            Display this help screen.
 ```